Diverse Projection Ensembles for Distributional Reinforcement Learning: Experimental Details

 \textbf{Bonus decay} is the decaying of the exploratory bonus during action selection.
 It is well-known that the factor $\beta$ is a sensitive parameter for UCB-type exploration algorithms, enabling efficient exploration when chosen correctly but simultaneously preventing proper convergence when chosen wrongly.
-Due to the variety of tasks included in the bsuite, we opted for a fixed schedule by which $\beta$ is linearly decayed to $0.0$ over one third of the total training horizon.
+Due to the variety of tasks included in the bsuite and VizDoom, we opted for a fixed schedule by which $\beta$ is linearly decayed to $0.0$ over one third of the total training horizon.
 In the bsuite experiments, we apply this schedule to all tested baselines where applicable and chose the initial $\beta_{\text{init}}$ value according to the hyperparameter search.
+Since the decay rate is a central part of the DLTV algorithm, we here do not use our linearly deacying schedule but adopt the original decay rate of $\beta = \beta_0 * \sqrt{\log (\alpha t) / \alpha t}$ where $\alpha$ is a scaling parameter.

-\textbf{Ensemble size} is a central parameter in IDS and BDQN+P. We used a size of $20$ as in the implementation by \maybecitet{osbandBehaviourSuiteReinforcement2020}, who find that increasing the ensemble size beyond 20 did not lead to significant performance improvements on the bsuite.
+\textbf{Ensembles} and their size are a central parameter in IDS and BDQN+P. For the bsuite experiments, we used a size of $20$ as in the implementation by \maybecitet{osbandBehaviourSuiteReinforcement2020}, who find that increasing the ensemble size beyond 20 did not lead to significant performance improvements on the bsuite.
 Fig.~\ref{fig:radar_abl} (a) shows a comparison of the influence of ensemble size in BDQN+P compared to PE-DQN.
+For VizDoom, we used 10 models in accordance with \citet{nikolovInformationDirectedExplorationDeep2019} for their Atari experiments.
+Here, we follow the original implementations and let the ensembles used in BDQN+P and IDS-C51 (and also PE-DQN) share a network body for feature extraction to save computation.

+\textbf{Replay buffer} In the VizDoom environment, all our algorithms make use of prioritized experience replay \citep{schaul2015prioritized}.

-The \textbf{computational resources} we used to conduct the bsuite experiments were supplied by \maybecitep{DHPC2022} and the InsyCluster.
-We deployed the environments in 16 parallel jobs to be executed on 8 NVIDIA Tesla V100S 32GB GPUs, 16 Intel XEON E5-6248R 24C 3.0GHz CPUs, and 64GB of memory in total.
+The \textbf{computational resources} we used to conduct the bsuite experiments were supplied by \citet{DHPC2022} and \citet{DAIC2024}.
+We deployed bsuite environments in 16 parallel jobs to be executed on 8 NVIDIA Tesla V100S 32GB GPUs, 16 Intel XEON E5-6248R 24C 3.0GHz CPUs, and 64GB of memory in total.
 In this setup, the execution of one seed on the entire suite experiment took approximately 38 hours for DLTV, 72 hours for PE-DQN, and 80 hours for IDS.
 Due to the narrower network architecture of BDQN+P, we in this case parallelized environments over 64 Intel XEON E5-6248R 24C 3.0GHz CPUs, taking approximately 76 hours wall-clock time for the entire suite.
+In the VizDoom environments, we deployed 32 parallel environments for each agent on the same hardware.
+In this case, computation for $10\times10^6$ took approximately 24 hours per seed per environment and did not differ significantly between any of the tested methods.
+Table~\ref{vizdoomwallclock} shows the average wall clock time for the VizDoom experiments.